Burritoooo/CHAT-PROCESSOR/README.md

 # SwiftEdge-Processor
 A Chat GPT made processor.
-What did you expect I don't know C++.
+What did you expect.